Theodore Dreiser: Literary career

 to observe a certain type of crime in the United States that proved very common.
 It seemed to spring from the fact that almost every young person was possessed of an ingrown ambition to be somebody financially and socially.
 Fortune hunting became a disease with the frequent result of a peculiarly American kind of crime, a form of "murder for money", when "the young ambitious lover of some poorer girl" found "a more attractive girl with money or position" but could not get rid of the first girl, usually because of pregnancy.

 Dreiser claimed to have collected such stories every year between 1895 and 1935.
-He based his novel on details and the setting of the 1906 murder of Grace Brown by Chester Gillette in upstate New York, which attracted widespread attention from newspapers.
+He based his novel on details and the setting of the 1906 murder of Grace Brown by Chester Gillette in upstate New York, a crime that attracted widespread attention from newspapers.
 While the novel sold well, it also was criticized for its portrayal of a man without morals who commits a sordid murder.

-Though known primarily as a novelist, Dreiser also wrote short stories, publishing his first collection Free and Other Stories in 1918, made up of 11 stories.
+Though known primarily as a novelist, Dreiser also wrote short stories, publishing his first collection of 11, entitled, Free and Other Stories in 1918.

 His story "My Brother Paul" was a biography of his older brother Paul Dresser, who became a famous songwriter in the 1890s.
-This story was the basis for the 1942 romantic movie My Gal Sal.
+This story formed the basis for the 1942 romantic movie My Gal Sal.

 Dreiser also wrote poetry.
-His poem "The Aspirant" (1929) continues his theme of poverty and ambition: A young man in a shabbily furnished room describes his own and the other tenants' dreams, and asks "why? why?"
+His poem "The Aspirant" (1929) continues his theme of poverty and ambition: a young man in a shabbily furnished room describes his own and the other tenants' dreams, and asks "why? why?"
 The poem appeared in The Poetry Quartos, collected and printed by Paul Johnston, and published by Random House in 1929.

-Other works include Trilogy of Desire, based on the life of Charles Tyson Yerkes, who became a Chicago streetcar tycoon.
+Other works include Trilogy of Desire, based on the life of Charles Tyson Yerkes (1837–1905), who became a Chicago streetcar tycoon.
 It is composed of The Financier (1912), The Titan (1914), and The Stoic.
 The last was published posthumously in 1947.

 Dreiser often was forced to battle against censorship because his depiction of some aspects of life, such as sexual promiscuity, offended authorities and challenged popular standards of acceptable opinion.
-In 1930 he was nominated for the Nobel Prize in Literature by Swedish author Anders Österling, but was passed over in favor of Sinclair Lewis.
+In 1930 he was nominated for the Nobel Prize in Literature by Swedish author Anders Österling, but was passed over by the Nobel Committee in favor of Sinclair Lewis.